 Here is the sample of what our CSV record looks like:

-To begin, we need to load our CSV file into Snowflake.
-There are multiple methods available for this task.
-We can use Snowsight to directly upload the file, utilize a Snowflake external stage, or employ a Snowflake managed stage (internal stage).
-For the purpose of this tutorial, we will use Snowsight to create a stage and load the CSV file into it.
+To begin, we will load our CSV file into Snowflake using Snowsight.
+There are multiple methods to accomplish this task, such as using a Snowflake external stage or a Snowflake managed stage (internal stage).
+For this tutorial, we will create a Snowflake managed stage (internal stage) in Snowsight and load the CSV file into it.
+Follow the steps below:

-Here are the steps to follow to upload CSV to Snowflake using stage:
+Here are the steps to follow to upload CSV to Snowflake using internal stage:

 Step 1: Log in to Snowsight.